 Figure 3.
-Percentages of adults aged 18-64 who were uninsured or had public or private coverage at the time of interview, by sex: United States, January-June 2020
+Percentages of adults aged 18-64 who were uninsured or had public or private coverage at the time of interview, by sex: United States, 2020

-NOTES: Persons were defined as uninsured if they did not have any private health insurance, Medicare, Medicaid, Children's Health Insurance Program (CHIP), state-sponsored or other government plan or military plan.
-Persons also were defined as uninsured if they had only Indian Health Service coverage or had only a private plan that paid for one type of service, such as accidents or dental care.
+NOTES: Persons were defined as uninsured if they did not have any private health insurance, Medicare, Medicaid, Children's Health Insurance Program (CHIP), state-sponsored or other government plan, or military plan.
+Persons were also defined as uninsured if they had only Indian Health Service coverage or had only a private plan that paid for one type of service, such as accidents or dental care.
 Public coverage includes Medicaid, CHIP, state-sponsored or other government-sponsored health plan, Medicare, and military plans.
 Private coverage includes any comprehensive private insurance plan (including health maintenance and preferred provider organizations).
 These plans include those obtained through an employer, purchased directly, purchased through local or community programs, or purchased through the Health Insurance Marketplace or a state-based exchange.
 Private coverage excludes plans that pay for only one type of service, such as accidents or dental care.
 A small number of persons were covered by both public and private plans and were included in both categories.
 Data are based on household interviews of a sample of the civilian noninstitutionalized population.
 SOURCE: National Center for Health Statistics, National Health Interview Survey, 2020.

-- From January through June 2020, among adults aged 18-64, the percentage of men who were uninsured at the time of interview (14.5%) was higher than, but not significantly different from, the percentage of women who were uninsured at the time of interview (12.3%) (Figure 3). - Men (18.7%) were less likely than women (22.9%) to have public coverage at the time of interview. - The observed percentage of men with private coverage at the time of interview (69.0%) was higher than, but not significantly different from, the percentage of women with private coverage at the time of interview (66.9%).
+- In 2020, among adults aged 18-64, the percentage of men who were uninsured (14.8%) was higher than the percentage of women who were uninsured (13.0%) (Figure 3). - Men (18.6%) were less likely than women (22.4%) to have public coverage. - The observed percentage of men with private coverage (68.4%) was higher than, but not significantly different from, the percentage of women with private coverage (66.6%).